 Section 4: Forecasting for Production and Distribution

 Forecasts should drive who makes what, when, and where — not sit in a spreadsheet.
-Use demand signals to convert probabilistic outputs into a working production plan, buffer capacity for uncertainty, and align SEO, content, design, and review teams so throughput matches expected reach.
+Use demand signals to turn probabilistic outputs into a practical production plan.
+Prepare for uncertainty and align SEO, content, design, and review teams to ensure throughput meets expected reach.
 Then map those production outputs to channel-specific timing and republishing windows so distribution captures peak attention and compounds evergreen value.

 Prerequisites